 - The area has peaks that reach as high as 3700m.

 - The gorge is the national park’s most eminent feature with its deep, narrow marble cliffs.

-- Atayal people, Taiwan’s second largest aboriginal tribe, live in the area.
+- Truku people, an aboriginal tribe, live in the area.

 - The dramatic Cross-Central Hwy slices through the gorge and connects the west side of Taiwan to the east.
 More than 450 people died building this engineering feat.

-- Tiansiang is the only village in the gorge.
+- Tiansiang (Tianxiang – 天祥) is the only village in the gorge.
 This is where you’ll find accommodation and restaurants.

 Hiking in Taroko National Park in Taiwan

-There are basically two areas where you can hike: down in Taroko Gorge and up in the mountains around Hehuanshan.
-The gorge is Taiwan’s number one tourist destination, so expect big crowds and heavy traffic during weekends and holidays.
+There are basically two areas where you can do day-hikes: down in Taroko Gorge and up in the mountains around Hehuanshan.
+The gorge is Taiwan’s number one tourist destination, so expect BIG crowds and heavy traffic during weekends and holidays.
 Hehuanshan is usually quieter, but it can also get pretty busy on holidays.